Bull frog on lillypads

 Chorus Frogs, Spring Peepers, Cricket Frogs, and Narrow-mouthed Frogs

-In Chorus Frog species, adults are small and mostly under 1 1/2 inches long with moist to nearly dry skin; most of these have tiny toe pads, but they are much smaller than toe pads found on the larger treefrogs.
+In the Chorus Frog species, adults are small and mostly under 1 1/2 inches long with moist to nearly dry skin; most of these have tiny toe pads, but they are much smaller than the toe pads found on the larger treefrogs.
 Plain-colored individuals of our four kinds of chorus frogs (upland, midland, mountain, and the spring peeper) can be challenging to identify.

 • Usually has three narrow dark stripes on the back (This is often broken up into rows of spots)